 Thus, SLO is the essence of SRE.
 Two challenges for many teams are learning how to measure for SLOs and getting teams to agree on an SLO at the level of customer impact.
 We have seen some teams take 6-9 months to agree to a “v1” of their SLOs.
 Much of this difficulty is due to not understanding the concept.
 However, teams can access Google’s new Coursera course on this topic.
 Even after understanding the SLO concept and how to query data for your SLIs (service level indicators), it is still hard to visualize and monitor your SLOs.
 An ideal solution would help identify your SLOs based on your user journeys and then create the metrics needed for tracking.
 Visualizing SLO success enables you to communicate the value of SRE to the entire company, thereby driving more investment into SRE.
 Basically, to reap the full rewards of SRE, you cannot stop at incident management.

 As we’ve outlined above, you can successfully navigate the SRE implementation journey.
-These five SRE implementation traps are coupled with specific best practices that allow you to bypass the pitfalls — from cross-team collaboration and checklists to postmortems, training and SLOs.
+These five SRE implementation traps are coupled with specific best practices that allow you to bypass the pitfalls — from cross-team collaboration and checklists to retrospectives, training and SLOs.
 By following SRE best practices, you can make the software development path a smoother one.